 When refining programs and policies based on data, institutions should disaggregate by race, gender, and academic preparedness to examine student progress and pinpoint subgroups of students experiencing high rates of course repetition, similar to suggestions in the Texas Success Center's (2019) strategic plan.
 In the current study, findings from the disaggregated data revealed different results than aggregated data.
-Examining various rates of course repetition can help colleges determine whether they need to target interventions to best serve their student populations.
+For example, Asian students (53.0%) have the highest rate of horizontal repetition (53.0%), and vertical repetition (20.2%) among racial/ethnic groups (average horizontal repetition in the sample is 40.6%, see Table 2).
+On the other hand, while Hispanic students (38.1%) have a lower rate of horizontal repetition than average horizontal rate, the vertical repetition rate for Hispanic students (18.5%) is higher than the average rate.
 These results suggest that necessary changes to college practices may vary when taking into account the racial/ethnic makeup of repeaters.

 The course repetition framework can be used to analyze course repetition patterns in community colleges and future research studies.
-Although I used data from cohorts that entered college prior to the implementation of guided pathways in Texas, the framework can guide institutional teams implementing reforms to "optimize the applicability of community college credits" in the transfer process (Texas Success Center, 2019, p.
-4) and provide an additional measure of institutional improvement during guided pathways reform efforts (i.e., if rates of horizontal course repetition at a community college decrease, that would offer some evidence that Guided Pathways may serve to help students avoid repeating equivalent math courses from different sequences).
+Although the study used data before the implementation of guided pathways in Texas community colleges, the framework's current usefulness is two-fold: it can guide institutional teams implementing reforms improve efficiency in the transfer process to "optimize the applicability of community college credits" (Texas Success Center, 2019, p.
+4) and provide a measure of institutional improvement during guided pathways reform efforts.
 Moreover, researchers can use the framework to apply the types of course repetitions to other contexts and student populations, as well as to analyze how the course repetition patterns changed over time (from one cohort to another cohort).